DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 Conclusions
 -----------

-Given the results of nnU-Net on various medical image segmentation tasks, I'm confident that nnU-Net will do well with a sufficiently large training set of baby T1 and T2 images that are well-labelled.
-How large that set must be remains to be seen.
-Also, we need separate sets of images for separate age groups.
+I'm confident that
+nnU-Net will do well with a sufficiently large training set of baby T1 and T2 images that are well-labelled.
+To get a Dice coefficient of at least 0.9, a training/cross-validation set of at least size 8 seems to be necessary.
 There are two practical considerations for finishing this project: manually creating the segmented data, and the run-time for training on this data.
 As I mentioned